Can Albemarle Corporation (ALB) Remain Competitive?

 Sponsored

-The average price from analysts is $155.34, which is $4.18 above the current price.
-ALB currently public float of 116.15M and currently shorts hold a 2.39% ratio of that float.
-Today, the average trading volume of ALB was 1.82M shares.
+The average price from analysts is $153.88, which is -$5.05 below the current price.
+ALB currently public float of 116.15M and currently shorts hold a 1.89% ratio of that float.
+Today, the average trading volume of ALB was 1.72M shares.

 ALB’s Market Performance

-ALB stocks went down by -1.16% for the week, with a monthly jump of 2.14% and a quarterly performance of -11.80%, while its annual performance rate touched 152.42%.
-The volatility ratio for the week stands at 3.58% while the volatility levels for the past 30 days are set at 3.62% for Albemarle Corporation.
-The simple moving average for the period of the last 20 days is -5.06% for ALB stocks with a simple moving average of 19.17% for the last 200 days.
+ALB stocks went up by 6.42% for the week, with a monthly drop of -3.71% and a quarterly performance of -16.20%, while its annual performance rate touched 140.15%.
+The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 3.22% for Albemarle Corporation.
+The simple moving average for the period of the last 20 days is 2.46% for ALB stocks with a simple moving average of 24.98% for the last 200 days.

 Analysts’ Opinion of ALB